gene_x 0 like s 208 view s

 grep("fish", kegg_organisms, ignore.case = TRUE, value = TRUE) # Example search

-For KEGG pathway enrichment in non-model species, use "ko" instead of a species code:
+For KEGG pathway enrichment in non-model species, use "ko" instead of a species code (the code has been intergrated in the point 4):

 kegg_enrich <- enrichKEGG(gene = gene_list, organism = "ko") # "ko" = KEGG Orthology